 Ben: Okay.
 Okay.
 Well, on that note, that wraps up this episode of the TrendSpotting Podcast.
 Thanks to Doug Bell for joining us.
 If you’d like to learn more about Doug, you can click on the link in our show notes to his bio, or you can send him a tweet @MarketAdvocate.
 If you’re interested in talking about general marketing topics, or if you’d like to talk to me about being a guest on the show, you can find the link to my bio in our show notes, or you can send me a tweet @BenJShap.

-If you’re interested in spotting more marketing trends or if you want to learn more about Searchmetrics, the creator of the TrendSpotting Podcast, click the link in our show notes to see our podcast content archive, or go to Searchmetrics.com/diagnostic for a free website content and SEO strategy diagnostic from our digital strategies group.
+If you’re interested in spotting more marketing trends or if you want to learn more about Searchmetrics, the creator of the TrendSpotting Podcast, click the link in our show notes to see our podcast content archive, or go to Searchmetrics.com/request-free-consultation for a free website content and SEO strategy diagnostic from our digital strategies group.

 If you have questions or if you’d like to be a guest on the TrendSpotting Podcast, feel free to click on the Contact Us form on the Searchmetrics.com website.
 And if you’ve enjoyed this podcast and you’re feeling generous, we’d love for you to leave us a review in the iTunes store or wherever you listen to your podcasts.